Bear Mountain Activities: 10+ Activities for a Perfect Day

 MORE THINGS TO DO NEAR BEAR MOUNTAIN STATE PARK:

-Tips for an Amazing Visit to Bear Mountain State Park and Enjoy Bear Mountain Activities:
+Tips for an Amazing Visit to the Bear Mountain State Park and Enjoy Bear Mountain Activities:

-- There is plenty of space to explore at the Bear Mountain State Park, so plan to spend a few hours there during your visit.
+- There is plenty of space to explore at the Bear Mountain State Park, so plan to spend several hours there during your visit.

-- Bear Mountain State Park sees more visitors on the weekends than during the week and during the warmer weather months.
+- Bear Mountain State Park sees more visitors on the weekends than during the week and during the warmer weather months than the colder months.

 - Although open during the week, many activities are not open or offered.
 Check their website for updated information.

 - There is a parking fee, on some weekends/days, regardless of the activity(ies)you plan to do that day.
 (See above for specific days when the parking fees are in effect.)

 - Come prepared for any type of weather.
 The weather may change quickly and you may be parked far from your location.